ruikawahara/DevOps_with_Docker/part2/section_4_Larger_App_w_Volumes/ex2.6_database/README.md

 make clean
 ```

+You can check your result at [localhost at port 5000](http://localhost:5000/).

 **Note: When you start up `docker-compose`, make sure to wait until backend & database are ready before checking your answer.**

 For specific implementation, refer to `docker-compose.yml` located in this directory.